 Ohio State risk designated scale

 Ohio State utilizes Crisis24/Drum Cussac’s Country Risk Ratings criteria (updated monthly) to inform its preliminary review of proposed travel destinations.
 Countries with an Overall Risk Rating meeting or exceeding 3.5 are elevated for additional review by the International Travel Policy Committee (ITPC).
+The threshold for review is 3.25 for undergraduate students and 3.5 for graduate students.
 Reviews are generally conducted on a monthly basis.
 Countries with risk ratings meeting or exceeding 4.5 in the categories of Security, Infrastructural, Political, Environmental or Medical will also be elevated to the ITPC for review and approval.

 International Travel Policy Committee